jkillisch/empra_data_prep/README.md

 Jan Killisch
 2024-10-22

-In this document I show some basics of dplyr and prepare an empirical dataset for students participating in a university course of mine.
+In this document, I show some basics of dplyr and prepare an empirical dataset for students participating in a university course of mine.
 Feel free to submit a pull request if you find an error.
 Also feel free to use this document in your own teaching.